Python ·

 Output image with detected items marked.

-The labels of all the identified objects are saved as a list to the variable label.
-In my example the label list includes 8 boats and 3 cars.
+The labels of all the identified objects are saved as a list in the label variable.

 ['boat', 'boat', 'boat', 'boat', 'boat', 'boat', 'boat', 'boat', 'car', 'car', 'car']